BrightChamps Logo

 • Combining, CXII

-1 in Roman Numerals by Grouping Method
+1 in Roman Numeral by Grouping Method

 This method includes breaking down larger numerals into small parts based on their Roman numeral values.
 This method works as follows: